 Small College Park has several claims to local fame: It’s a lickety-split MARTA ride from the airport; it’s home to Woodward Academy, the largest private school in the continental United States; and it boasts one of Georgia’s largest historic districts, with more than 835 properties listed on the National Register of Historic Places.
 Its picturesque main street, which it shares with East Point, was hit hard by the economy.
 But renovated storefronts and a slew of modern restaurants are beginning to resurface without sacrificing the small-town feel.
 East Point residents have some charming and historic neighborhoods of their own, as well as a new generation of single professionals, working couples, and young families committed to bonding together by preserving their tree-lined streets, embracing diversity, fighting crime, maintaining their properties until the housing market improves, and having a good time in the process.
 Hapeville's path to greatness started when Coca-Cola heir Asa G. Candler Jr. opted to allow planes to land in the middle of a racetrack he owned nearby.
 It later became Atlanta's first airport, a move that lured Delta and other aviation interests.
 Today, the city with approximately 7,000 people, is dwarfed by the world's busiest air hub, but boasts a quaint main street that also features the first Chick-Fil-A restaurant.

-Downtown, the one-time railroad hub where Atlanta literally began, has come a long way from its days as a vertical office park that turned into a ghost town after the sun set.
+Downtown, the onetime railroad hub where Atlanta literally began, has come a long way since its days as a vertical office park that turned into a ghost town after the sun set.
 Though still overrun by government buildings and nine-to-fivers, the area is continuing to grow into a community where young singles and small families have converged to be near the joys of urban life: the entertainment, the walkable streets, and, yes, the chaos.
-And thanks to Georgia State University’s decision to concentrate its students and faculty in downtown, the streets are a little more bustling.
+And thanks to Georgia State University’s decision to concentrate its students and faculty in Downtown, the streets are a little more bustling.
 Yes, parts can be touristy.
 But the heart of the city boasts history, density, and, if the city doesn’t turn its back on the area, seemingly unlimited potential.

 If you’re not a student and can afford to live there, the Emory University/North Druid Hills area provides a kind of middle ground to the landscaped estates of Buckhead and the casual atmosphere of Decatur.
 Druid Hills features such lovely neighborhoods and large homes, it provided the location for the title character’s mansion in Driving Miss Daisy.
 Plus, a variety of funky shops and restaurants, conveniently located to Emory’s staff and student body, offer such necessities as inexpensive books and savory falafel.